JJFReibel/FRANC/README.md

 # FRANC
 Franc is an ERC-20 token with a 100 trillion token limit.
 This is hard-coded.

-None of this is financial advice, and cryptocurrency is prone to volatility.
+None of this is financial advice, and cryptocurrencies are prone to volatility.
 Invest wisely.
 I do not represent ANY organization mentioned other than being the creator of the Franc token.
 Cryptocurrencies are seen as the currency of the future, with encryption and digital presence being most valued.
 The fluctuations in price can result in a loss of a lot of assets.